top of page

 From Deir el-Medina

-Shabti figures of the New Kingdom (about 1550-1070 BC) were often made of stone, with paint used to give the servant figures a lifelike appearance.
+Shabti figures of the New Kingdom (c.
+1550-1070 BC) were often carved in stone, with paint used to give the servants a lifelike appearance.
 This shabti is a particularly fine example.
-The heavy wig, with gold bands at the ends, rests over an elaborate and colourful collar.
-The red-brown colour of the face indicates that the figure is male.
-Ancient Egyptian women were usually depicted with paler skin, implying that they did not have to go out and work in the harsh sunlight.
+The heavy wig, with gold bands at the ends, rests on an elaborate and colourful collar.
+The reddish-brown colour of the face indicates that the figure is male.
+Ancient Egyptian women were usually depicted with paler skin, suggesting that they did not have to work in the harsh sunlight.

-The white colour on the shabti's arms and lower body shows that the figure is mummified, identifying it with the god Osiris, who is also shown with his arms crossed over his chest.
-While the god holds the crook and flail symbolizing kingship, this shabti holds two hoes, symbolising agricultural labour.
+The white paint on the shabti's arms and lower body indicates that the figure is mummified, identifying it with the god Osiris, who is also depicted with his arms crossed over his chest.
+While the god holds the crook and flail, symbolising kingship, this shabti holds two hoes, symbolising agricultural labour.

-Shabti figures were intended to work on behalf of the deceased in the Afterlife.
-A spell was supposed to activate them.
-Here the shabti spell is skilfully painted in horizontal lines of black hieroglyphs around the figure.
-The hieroglyphic text begins with Kenherkhepshef's name and title, 'Scribe in the Place of Truth' (the royal necropolis).
+Shabti figures were supposed to work for the deceased in the afterlife.
+A spell was used to activate them.
+Here, the Shabti spell is skilfully painted in horizontal lines of black hieroglyphs around the figure.
+The hieroglyphic text begins with Kenherkhepshef's name and title, 'scribe in the place of truth' (the royal necropolis).

-Kenherkhepshef inhabited the largest, most centrally placed hut in the settlement at the top of the cliffs.
+Kenherkhepshef lived in the largest and most central hut in the settlement at the top of the cliffs.
 Unlike the other huts, it had three rooms.
-Each room was paved with slabs of limestone.
-It could have been used as Kenherkhepshef's office, where he handled the records of the work at the royal tomb and wrote his letters to the officers of the administration.
+Each room was paved with limestone slabs.
+It could have been used as Kenherkhepshef's office, where he kept records of the work on the royal tomb and wrote his letters to the officials of the administration.

-Considerable doubt continues about the location of his tomb.
-Tomb no 1126 situated in the southern end of the cemetery in Deir el-Medina.
-A double seated statue of Kenherkhepshef and his wife was discovered in the chapel flanking the doorway leading into the inner room.
+There is still considerable doubt about the location of his tomb.
+Tomb No. 1126 is located at the southern end of the cemetery at Deir el-Medina.
+A double-seated statue of Kenherkhepshef and his wife was discovered in the chapel flanking the doorway leading to the inner chamber.

 Headrest of Kenherkhepshef